Fenixk/FenixBot/README.md

 Bot permissions are really minimal.
 It does not require any adminitration permissions.
 It will not view channels if you don't add it on it.

 [MANDATORY] :
-- Read Messages : Bot needs to read its own messages.
+- Read Messages : Bot needs to read its own messages to update or delete them.
 - Embed Links : Bot is using discord Embed message to create beautiful messages.
-- Read Message History : Bot needs to read its own messages.
+- Read Message History : Bot needs to read its own messages to update or delete them.
 - Send Messages : When initizalied, Bot needs to send the general status message.
 Then it needs to send notification messages.

 [OPTIONAL] :